 Rhea entered Omega Chapter in 1873 and was buried in a family plot near Clinton, Louisiana.
 His son returned to Louisiana for the funeral, but left the area and nothing more is known of him.
 The Rhea burial plot was disturbed or relocated to accommodate fatalities of a fever epidemic in the late nineteenth century, and its precise location was lost by 1920 and has not been relocated.
 There is no known photograph of Steven Ormsby Rhea.

-Horace Spangler Weiser was the great-great-grandson of John Conrad Weiser who emigrated from Germany to New York in 1710.
+Horace Spangler Weiser, great-great-grandson of John Conrad Weiser, emigrated from Germany to New York in 1710.
 He settled in western Berks County, Pennsylvania where he learned the languages of local Native Americans and was a leader in negotiations between settlers and Native Americans.
 He served as a judge in Berks County from 1752 until his death in 1760.
 His homestead west of Reading is maintained as a state monument.

 Horace was the fourth child in a family of 14 children.
 His father was a merchant and attorney in York, Pennsylvania.
 Both Horace and his brother, Erastus Hay Weiser, attended Yale.
 Horace's studies were directed toward preparation for the Law.
 Initially, he was reluctant to become involved with the founding of Alpha Sigma Phi, but was convinced by Louis Manigault and later viewed as one of the three founders of the new organization.